Blog/Logical Fallacy

 Then competition begins, and attention spikes again when early medals land—especially when it’s a host-country moment and the crowd energy is obvious.
 This pattern repeats: a symbolic trigger, then a performance trigger, then a social-media trigger.

-Why global events distort thinking so reliably
+Why do global events distort thinking so reliably?

 Global events generate fallacies not because the event is uniquely “toxic,” but because the event creates the perfect conditions for faulty reasoning.